dpak11/blockchain/README.md

 # Blockchain

-A blockchain web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a Server for storing Blockchain, transaction details in any form.
+A blockchain web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a central Server for storing Blockchain, transaction details in any form.

-> This is a work-in-progress, currently in Phase-3 Development
+> This is a work-in-progress, currently in Phase-3 Development (Decentralisation)

 ### Phase-1 :